 Spouse maintenance does not arise for every couple, however where it is an issue the amount will differ in every case.

-Our family law firm is experienced in dealing with complicated spouse maintenance issues.
+Our Brisbane family law firm is experienced in dealing with complicated spouse maintenance issues and our understanding solicitors can help you through your unique situation.

 There are two types of spouse maintenance applications dealt with in the Court: